M4a1x/nmr-spectrometer/workspace/marcos/README.md

 Here we set the modulation frequency to 5MHz and the recieve sample interval to 3.125us when creating the `Experiment` object.

-When running the experiment this sends a pulse from 50 to 130us (i.e. with a length of 80us) on `tx0` (which is OUT1 on the RedPitaya) with half of the maximum output power and enables the reception sampling from 200 to 400us in the experiment (i.e. for 200us).
+When running the experiment this sends a pulse from 50 to 130us (i.e. with a length of 80us) on `tx0` (which is OUT1 on the RedPitaya) with half of the maximum output power (i.e. 0.5) and enables the reception sampling from 200 to 400us in the experiment (i.e. for 200us).

 #### Running the script on the simulator
 Now you can [run the marga simulator](#running-the-marga-simulator) in a separate terminal (as this is blocking):